ModernHumanAnatomy/MHACapstone/docs/index.md

     - Involve the characterization of a structure (or structures) ranging in scale anywhere from molecular to organismal or gross levels of organization.
     - Include at least one (and preferably more) of the following: 2D images, 3D images, animations or 3D models.

-So, your Capstone project should generate new information or expand upon existing knowledge; it shouldn’t merely collect what’s already known.
-That is, you must move beyond simply reporting factual information to creating new factual information of your own, in a way that distills the anatomical, research, analytical, and presentation skills you’ve acquired throughout your Capstone experience.
+In short, your Capstone project **should generate new Anatomical information or expand upon existing Anatomical knowledge** using **Imaging** as a major component in your data collection.
+Your capstone should not merely collate what’s already known.
+You must move beyond simply reporting factual information to creating new factual information of your own, in a way that distills the anatomical, research, analytical, and presentation skills you’ve acquired throughout your Capstone experience.

-Also, this is an Anatomy Program, so your Capstone Project should **characterize a biological structure** (or structures) at any scale ranging from the molecular to the organismal to the gross level.

-Finally, in recognition of the Modern component our program, your project must also include **some kind of imaging** as part of the analysis.
-2D images, 3D volumes, 3D Surface models, and/or 3D Animations all meet this requirement.